Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 28 trips per day across all routes, equating to around nine weekly trips per individual stop.
+According to the 2021 Census, 17.4% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency averages 28 trips per day across all routes, equating to approximately nine weekly trips per stop.

 Frequently Asked Questions - Transport